 Your foot should feel supported without being compressed, with enough room to be comfortable.

-Last but not least, your toes should be comfortable, not curled up or squashed.
-The foot should spread out over the entire length of the shoe and across the entire width.
+Lastly, your toes should be comfortable, not curled up or squashed.
+The foot should spread out over the entire length of the shoe and across the whole width.

 How to break in hiking boots

 Properly cared for, hiking boots guarantee maximum comfort with optimal support.

 Let's look at how to ensure your hiking boots are both flexible and rigid enough to keep you safe without causing blisters.

 When new, hiking boots can feel stiff and cause discomfort, pain, or blisters on your first few outings.